All Episodes

 I really couldn't care less.

-I don't care what they say about me, I don't care what they say about him.
+I don't care what they say about him.

-But now to these opening statements.
+But now with these opening statements.

 Joe Klein, let me just read to you.

-National security is a far more important issue than abortion and all of a sudden until the Democrats make clear that they will err on the side of aggressiveness in the war against Al-Qaeda, they will probably not regain the majority in Congress or the country.
+And until the Democrats make clear that they will err on the side of aggressiveness in the war against al-Qaeda, they will probably not regain the majority in Congress or the country.

 Bingo.